rishi-2811/rishi-2811/README.md

 ### 🖥️ Current Projects
 - **HR Portal**: A fully functional HR management system deployed on Vercel and Render.
 Managing employee data, leaves, complaints, and more.
 - **Unified Medical Records System (UMRS)**: Designing a secure and unified platform for patient and doctor records.
-Featuring dashboards, PERT charts, GANTT charts, and more.

 ---